justinnk/carma-cheat-sheet/README.md

 # CARMA Specification Language (CaSL) Cheat Sheet

-This document contains useful information about the syntax of the CaSL (which can be found [here](https://github.com/Quanticol/CARMA/)).
-It may be incomplete and contain errors.
+This document contains useful information about the syntax of the CaSL (whose tools can be found [here](https://github.com/Quanticol/CARMA/)).
 The syntax in `xtext` format can be found [here](https://github.com/Quanticol/CARMA/blob/master/XTEXT/eu.quanticol.carma.core/src/eu/quanticol/carma/core/CARMA.xtext).
 Tutorials with examples can be found [here](https://ieeexplore.ieee.org/abstract/document/8632456) and [here](https://link.springer.com/chapter/10.1007/978-3-319-34096-8_4).
+**Disclaimer:** I am neither an author of this language nor an expert in it, but I have worked with it quite a lot.
+I document my findings here, in the hope that they may be useful to someone else, but **this collection may be incomplete and contain errors**.

 ## Structure of the File